55 Ways I Saved (or Considered Saving) Time and Money Planning my Wedding

-Honestly, that’s the decision you face.
-You can save your time and hire someone to do most of the legwork for you, or you can do it yourself and avoid paying a planner’s fees.
+This is what you're weighing when you're deciding whether to hire a professional wedding planner, or DIY the whole thing.
+You can save time and hire someone to do most of the legwork for you, or you can do it yourself and avoid paying a planner’s fees.
 Your time, your money, your choice.
 I did it myself, and wouldn’t have it any other way.
 Then again, I also like to be in control.
 Go figure.

 Where do you want to spend your money?
 On what?
 What have you dreamed about having in your wedding for so long that to forego it would make the very event something other than a wedding?
 For me, these were my dress, my pictures, and my flowers.